opeleg24/NBA-Website-Testing/README.md

 # Built With

-• Selenium WebDriver - The automated testing framework was used to build automated scripts with Python.
+• Selenium WebDriver - The automated testing tool was used to build automated scripts with Python.

 • Pytest - The project was built with the Pytest framework using page object design to test scripts execution.